ghik/kubernetes-the-harder-way/docs/06_Spinning_up_Worker_Nodes.md

 * `kube-proxy` load balancing chooses Pod B (10.4.0.3), also running on `worker0`, as the endpoint for this connection
 * `iptables` rules translate the destination Service address (10.32.0.2) to Pod B address (10.4.0.3)
 * Pod B receives the connection and responds.
 The returning packet has source 10.4.0.3 and destination 10.4.0.2
-* At this point, `iptables` should translate the source address of returning packet back to the Service address, 10.32.0.2.
+* At this point, `iptables` should translate the source address of the returning packet back to the Service address, 10.32.0.2.
 Unfortunately, *this does not happen*.
-As a result, Pod A receives a packet whose source address does not match the original destination address, and the packet is dropped.
+As a result, Pod A receives a packet whose source address does not match its original destination address, and the packet is dropped.

 Why don't `iptables` fire on the returning packet?
 The reason is that a packet from 10.4.0.3 to 10.4.0.2 is a Layer 2 only traffic - it just needs to pass the bridge shared between pods. `iptables`, on the other hand, is a